RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: Simulation and Experimental Results

 Figure \ref{fig:ITRCVX_all} presents the simulation results for Bob’s and Eve’s channel capacities, and the corresponding SC values as a function of the transmit power for the optimum values of $\alpha_1$ that are calculated using the Matlab CVX tool when $\eta$ is set to $1\%$ and $10\%$, where $\eta = \frac{\bar{\gamma_e}}{\bar{\gamma_b}}$ represents the ratio of Eve's and Bob's SINR constraints.
 Then, the iterative algorithm using the optimum $\alpha_1$ values is employed to obtain the channel capacities and the corresponding SC results.
 On the left $y$ axis, the values of $\alpha_1$ converge to $\alpha_1 \sim 0.55$ and $\alpha_1 \sim 0.92$ corresponding to $\eta = 1\%$ and $\eta = 10\%$, respectively, when the total transmit power increases.
 In the right $y$ axis, Bob's capacities converge to slightly higher than $7$ bits/s/Hz and slightly lower than $11$ bits/s/Hz for $\eta = 1\%$ and $\eta = 10\%$, respectively.
 When $\eta$ decreases from $10\%$ to $1\%$, the optimal value of $\alpha_1$ decreases from $\alpha_1 \sim 0.92$ to $\alpha_1 \sim 0.55$.
+Figure \ref{fig:ITRCVX_all} presents the simulation results for Bob’s and Eve’s channel capacities, and the corresponding SC values as a function of the transmit power for the optimum values of $\alpha_1$ that are calculated using the Matlab CVX tool when $\eta$ is set to $1\%$ and $10\%$, where $\eta = \frac{\bar{\gamma_e}}{\bar{\gamma_b}}$ represents the ratio of Eve's and Bob's SINR constraints.
+Then, the iterative algorithm using the optimum $\alpha_1$ values is employed to obtain the channel capacities and the corresponding SC results.
+On the left $y$ axis, the values of $\alpha_1$ converge to $\alpha_1 \sim 0.55$ and $\alpha_1 \sim 0.92$ corresponding to $\eta = 1\%$ and $\eta = 10\%$, respectively, when the total transmit power increases.
+In the right $y$ axis, Bob's capacities converge to slightly higher than $7$ bits/s/Hz and slightly lower than $11$ bits/s/Hz for $\eta = 1\%$ and $\eta = 10\%$, respectively.
+When $\eta$ decreases from $10\%$ to $1\%$, the optimal value of $\alpha_1$ decreases from $\alpha_1 \sim 0.92$ to $\alpha_1 \sim 0.55$.
 This is due to the fact that higher transmit power should be allocated to AN to effectively suppress Eve’s SINR.
 However, this results in lower SC values.
 These results show that our proposed AN-driven RIS-assisted PLS system can effectively configure the power scaling parameter to balance the trade-off between Bob's and Eve's channel capacities and the corresponding the SC results.
+These results show that our proposed AN-driven RIS-assisted PLS system can configure the power scaling parameter to balance the trade-off between Bob's and Eve's capacities and the corresponding SC results.